Ph 1300 415 410

 Just build it and they wont come!

 That might be little harsh, but providing an intranet doesn’t mean people are going to use it.
-You need to make sure you take the time to understand the requirements of people across the organisation.
+You need to make sure you take the time to understand the requirements of people across the organisation to build a great user experience.
 What one department wants isn’t always going to be the same as another.
 Finance may want reports and dashboards.
 HR could be asking for Forms and Workflows.
 Quality Control wants a document management system.
 And the CEO just wants less email.

-This is the most important take away: When you’re thinking about an intranet, make the time to engage with people across the company to listen to what they want from the intranet.
+This is the most important take away: When you’re thinking about an intranet, make the time to engage with people across the company to listen to what they want from a modern experience intranet.
 This enables them to be more efficient in their roles and more and connected with others.
 Your effort will pay off in the long run.

 Want to talk intranets?
 We are happy to chat.
 Contact us for a no cost discussion on the benefits and pitfalls.